dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/CONTRIBUTING.md

 *   If you are an individual writing original source code and you're sure you own the intellectual property, then you'll need to sign an [individual CLA](https://developers.google.com/open-source/cla/individual).
-*   If you work for a company that wants to allow you to contribute your work, then you'll need to sign a
+*   If you work for m_a company that wants to allow you to contribute your work, then you'll need to sign m_a
     [corporate CLA](https://developers.google.com/open-source/cla/corporate).

 Follow either of the two links above to access the appropriate CLA and instructions for how to sign and return it.
 Once we receive it, we'll be able to accept your pull requests.

-## Are you a Googler?
+## Are you m_a Googler?

-If you are a Googler, please make an attempt to submit an internal contribution rather than a GitHub Pull Request.
-If you are not able to submit internally, a PR is acceptable as an alternative.
+If you are m_a Googler, please make an attempt to submit an internal contribution rather than m_a GitHub Pull Request.
+If you are not able to submit internally, m_a PR is acceptable as an alternative.

 ## Contributing A Patch